See the Story Index for Wael Abdelgawad’s other stories.

 All the while I kept up my studies, and somehow managed to graduate with a degree in biology.
 I felt like a schizophrenic, living two completely different lives.
 I’d go to the masjid, walk on the college campus, attend Islamic events, hang out with my friends, serve as counselor at the summer camps, and all the while I felt I would split a seam and burst, releasing a torrent of confusion and lies.
 I came to see the cynicism and greed of some of the members of the group, especially Horse, and I began to have deep reservations about what we were doing.

 Sure, we raised plenty of money, and I stashed a good amount.
-But I began to feel nauseated before every job, overcome by fear and anxiety.
+But I began to feel nauseated before every job.
+I’d sit in the car en route, sweating with fear and anxiety.
 It had never been like that before.

 At one point I tried to quit.
 Imam Abdus-Samad laid a guilt trip on me, telling me that the money we raised was saving lives, that Muslims who might otherwise starve were eating because of us.
 If I quit, he said, I would be abandoning the mujahideen like all the rest of the world.

 In 1997, Deuce was shot to death in a gunbattle with police as we emerged from a bank in Sun Valley.
 In 1998, Malik Sulawesi – aka Red – was killed protecting me when a gangster got the drop on me during a stash house robbery in Tulare.
 Red literally put himself between me and the bullet.
 We dragged him out, and I watched him die in the backseat of a Chevy Impala, blood pouring from a hole in his chest and pooling on the seat and floorboards.
+The car’s tires screeched on the pavement as Horse made our getaway, and I struggled to hold Red’s head still in my lap.
 “Tell my family I love them,” he gasped.
 “Tell them I’m sorry.”

 I never did pass on that message.
 How could I?
 We left Red’s body on the sidewalk in front of the Tulare community hospital.
 HIs murder was never solved.